ElrondDevGuild/elrond-dev-scrolls/introduction/linux-environment-for-development.md

 **Using mxpy standalone without VSCode is possible, but VSCode IDE will simplify things.**

+### Entry in .bashrc

+If you use bash and after installing mxpy you still can't access it, make sure that you have the `export PATH="${HOME}/multiversx-sdk:${PATH}"` entry in your `.bashrc` file.
+It should be located in your user's home directory.

 ### Clone the simple, smart contract for testing.

 You can clone the Piggybank smart contract for testing.
 I also did that on the video, so check it out.
 You will find the smart contract here: [multiversx-simple-sc](https://github.com/xdevguild/multiversx-simple-sc).